Menu

 Upcoming trips 2025:

-• Philippines - Aggressor (I) - July 12-22 - We are 11 divers so far.
+• Philippines - Aggressor (I) - July 12-22 - We are 11 10 divers so far.
+I have one open spot for a single female - URGENT - that spot must be returned to the boat if unsold in 6 weeks.
 We have added a land based extension the week before - Salaya - details and signup form is posted on the Overseas web page - 2 pool side rooms still available

 • NOTE - Our ability to hold on to unsold spots for Aggressor have expired - Please call me at your earliest convenience if interested - most likely we can still add rooms/bunks back